This post was formerly titled William Blizard Williamson “of Cork” and was significantly editted in 2026.

 Country: Ireland

-However the Ireland Civil Registration Indexes, 1845-1958 on Family Search gives his age at death:
+However the Ireland Civil Registration Indexes, 1845-1958 on Family Search gives an age at death:

 Name: Samuel Williamson